speasley/jquery.occasions/README.md

 ### Optimization

-If you want to trim some overhead, you can edit the css and json files to remove occasions you don't need.
+If you want to trim some overhead, you can edit the css and json files to remove occasions you don’t need.

 ## Change Log